frappe/erpnext_documentation/user/manual/en/selling/sales-order.md

 * **Planning**: To know about the fields under planning [click here](/docs/user/manual/en/stock/projected-quantity).

-The other fields are similar as explained in [Quotation](/docs/user/manual/en/selling/quotation).
+The other fields int the item table are similar as explained in [Quotation](/docs/user/manual/en/selling/quotation#23-the-items-table).

 ### 2.3 Packing List